Prajjwall123/FutsalFever/readme.md

-An online futsal booking platform
+An online futsal booking platform where users can browse and book futsals.

+Futsal managers can list their futsal and manage bookings.